Nahf: History

-Ottoman era
+Ottoman Empire

 In 1517, the village was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596, Nahaf appeared in Ottoman tax registers as being in nahiya (subdistrict) of Akka, part of Sanjak Safad.
 It had a population of 108 households and 9 bachelors, all Muslims.
 The villagers paid a fixed tax rate of 25% on wheat, barley, summer crops, fruit trees, goats and/or beehives, in addition to occasional revenues; a total of 6,629 akçe.

 A map from 1799 by Pierre Jacotin showed the place, named as "Nafeh".
 When Victor Guérin visited Nahf in 1875, he described the village as containing 400 Muslims and some Greek Orthodox families, while in 1881 Nahf was described as a village of 200 Muslims living in houses built of stone surrounded by olive groves and arable land.

 A population list from 1887 showed that Nahf had about 475 inhabitants; all Muslims.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Nahf had a population of 818, 2 Jews, 6 Christians and 810 Muslims. where all the Christians were Orthodox.
 At the time of the 1931 census the population had increased to 994, all Muslims, in 194 houses.

 In the 1945 statistics the population of Nahf was 1,320, all Muslims, who owned 15,745 dunams of land according to an official land and population survey.
 1,088 dunams were plantations and irrigable land, 4,571 used for cereals, while 44 dunams were built-up (urban) land.